Chloroprene (Neoprene ®) Compounds

 - Not affected by moderate chemical, fats, greases and many oils and solvents.

 - Weather, ozone and oxidation resistant.

 - Not recommended for use with strong oxidizing acids, polar sovents (acetones, esters, keytones), chlorinated, aromatic and nitro hydrocarbons.

 - Not recommended for dynamic applications with low temperatures.
 Neoprenes can crystallize while under stress at low temperatures, however, it’s usually Ok in static applications at low temperatures.

-Neoprene® is a registered trademarks of DuPont Dow Elastomers.
+Neoprene® is a registered trademark of Denka Performance Elastomers.